MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-VAT-declaration.md

 | Criteria for intermediary deals factures inclusion into Factures journal | Select the criterion for including intermediary deals factures in the facture journal: **Date of the registration** – The issued factures journal contains all intermediary deals factures, even if they haven't been confirmed with the principal.
 (The intermediary deal information for those factures might be empty). **Confirmation date** – The issued factures journal contains only confirmed intermediary deals factures.
 (The intermediary deal information for those factures is filled with the factures that have been received from the principal.)|
 | Include factures into Facture journal by reporting date | Set this option to "Yes" to filter factures by reporting date instead of facture date. |

-8. Click OK.
+8. Click **OK**.
 When the report is generated, the status of the message is changed to *Generated*.
 If an error occurred during generation, the status of the message is changed to *Technical error*.
 9. Review all user actions with the current message, on the FastTab **Action log**
 10. Review the generated report in the “Attachments” (“Clip” sign in the right upper corner of the page).
 Click **Open** to view the zip file with VAT declaration files.